The hard truth about eye color is that there really isn’t one eye color that is fully agreed upon as being the rarest in the world.

-Under dim light, it is difficult to differentiate amber eyes from hazel.
-The difference is subtle, but effective.
+Under the dim light, it is difficult to differentiate amber eyes from hazel.
+The difference is subtle but effective.

-Amber eyes, unlike hazel, do not contain specks of red, while amber eyes are solid gold with no specks.
+Amber eyes, unlike hazel, do not contain specks of red, white amber eyes are solid gold with no specks.

 Amber eyes get their color from an increase of a chemical called lipochrome in the iris of the eye.

-Because there are so many different individual scenarios when it comes to something as unique as the color of your eye, it is increasingly difficult to judge what color in considered the rarest.
+Because there are so many different individual scenarios when it comes to something as unique as the color of your eye, it is increasingly difficult to judge what color is considered the rarest.

 While green and amber are widely considered the rarest two for argument’s sake, there are other variations that could be considered rarer in nature than either color.